Well, my “Suck It Up!!” Vacuum Dust Shoe setups are available for most home-use and light production CNC Router spindles.

 If you want another color, please note it in the text area of your order and allow a couple extra days.

-These take 6 to 12 of 3D Print time to make, so please allow 1 to 5 days for me to fill your order.
+These take 6 to 12 hours of 3D Print time to make, so please allow 3 to 10 working days for me to ship your order.

 Resin 3D Printed in Siraya Tech “Build” resin, incorporates a 5/64″ thick laser-cut Delrin support on some models in the top, laser-cut foam gasket between the halves, four rare earth magnets hold the halves together & make it easy to change bits and assorted length silicone 1-1/4″ and 1-1/2″ (Depending on model) pickup hoses.
 My designer Dave Kern and I put in a bunch of hours to get these done right.
 You will like these in your shop.